solsticedhiver/ublox-agps/README.md

 > Kind regards
 > u-blox

-2. Configure the script
+2. Run the script with the token and your gps device

-You can either specify the token and the device on the command line by using the `-t` switch and the `-d` switch, or you can modify the script to hard-code both of the variables.
+For example:

-3. Run the script with
+    python3 ublox-agps.py -t YYYYYYYYYY -d /dev/gps0

-`python ublox-agps.py -t YYYYYYYYYY -d /dev/ttyACM0`
+You can specify your latitude and longitude to get better ephemeris from the server:

-**Note:** The idea of this project came from: https://gist.github.com/veproza/55ec6eaa612781ac29e7
+    ./ublox-agps.py -t YYYYYYYYYY -d /dev/gps0 --lat 49 --lon 4.78

-Tested in ublox-7 (u7) module
+Tested with ublox-7 (u7) module.
+Use at your own risk.